As the days grow long, farms around Vermont set the table and invite guests in for some of the sweetest meals in the state.

 At one of their year-round farm dinners, an appetizer might be fried celeriac topped with pickled ramps, spicy mixed greens and homemade sourdough bread.
 Main courses feature homemade sausage from their pasture-raised cows or braised beef with rhubarb gastrique and gremolata.
 The three-course dinners are white tablecloth affairs, complete with tabletop bouquets and candles.
 The meals are served regularly on Thursday through Saturdays, and the dining room seats 50 people.

-In May, The Woodstock Inn and Resort unveiled The Red Barn at Kelly Way Gardens, a dining venue set in a 19th century barn with a rustic-chic interior.
+In May 2018, The Woodstock Inn and Resort unveiled The Red Barn at Kelly Way Gardens, a dining venue set in a 19th century barn with a rustic-chic interior.
 The farm grows more than 200 varieties of organic vegetables, 50 varieties of herbs, 75 varieties of berries and 200 varieties of fresh flowers for the resort’s many rooms and its celebrated kitchen.
-Gardener Benjamin Pauly and executive chef Rhys Lewis host small Sunday dinners at the enhanced 19th century Red Barn in July and August featuring Vermont cheesemakers, farmers and bee keepers, as well as fruit from Kelly Way’s orchards, gardens and mushroom glen.
-The Barn will also host cooking classes.
+Gardener Benjamin Pauly and executive chef Rhys Lewis host small Sunday dinners at the enhanced 19th century Red Barn in July and August featuring Vermont cheesemakers, farmers and beekeepers, as well as fruit from Kelly Way’s orchards, gardens and mushroom glen.
+The Barn also hosts cooking classes.

 While many of Vermont farm dinners are regularly-scheduled events and occur more than once a summer, a few are more like true pop-up style parties.